radaisystems/transcription-takehome/README.md

 # **Rad AI Transcriptionist Candidate Evaluation**

 *This task is designed to evaluate prospective radiology transcriptionists on their technical competency, transcription skills, and adherence to written guidelines.
+You have 72 hours after receiving your evaluation email to submit the completed task.
 The expected time to complete is 15-30 min.*

 # **Instructions:**